incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 Shall I commit this to the 3.3 cvs branch?

 By the way David, you are really good at setting up "troublesome" systems: I also had to patch grompp to be able to get your topology grompp-ed, since there is a different of constraint generation in 3.3.1 and 3.3.2.
 Oh well, all the better.

-#11 Updated by David Mobley about 12 years ago
+#11 Updated by David Mobley over 13 years ago

 David, committing this to CVS sounds like a good idea -- it sounds like your solution should do it.